sonic-net/SONiC/doc/memory_statistics/memory_statistics_hld.md

 3. **Enable Daemon Manually**: Administrators need to manually enable the `memorystatsd` process via the CLI before it starts collecting memory statistics.

 4. **Runtime Configuration Changes**: Administrators can modify settings like retention periods or sampling intervals via the CLI.
-These changes are written directly to the `MEMORY_STATISTICS_TABLE` in ConfigDB.
+These changes are written directly to the `MEMORY_STATISTICS` in ConfigDB.

-5. **Monitor ConfigDB for Changes**: `hostcfgd` continuously monitors ConfigDB for updates to the `MEMORY_STATISTICS_TABLE`.
+5. **Monitor ConfigDB for Changes**: `hostcfgd` continuously monitors ConfigDB for updates to the `MEMORY_STATISTICS`.

 6. **Signal Daemon to Reload Configuration**: Upon detecting changes in ConfigDB, `hostcfgd` sends a `SIGHUP` signal to the `memorystatsd` daemon, prompting it to reload its configuration without restarting.